 2. A Mammal Is an Animal by Lizzy Rockwell (PreK–1)

-This introduction to animal classes features the straightforward text and illustrations that the Rockwell family is best known.
+This introduction to animal classes features the straightforward text and illustrations for which the Rockwell family is best known.
 We love how the book ends with an interracial human (and therefore, mammalian) family, in which mom nurses a baby.

 3. Hello Hello by Brendan Wenzel (PreK–2)

 This book has so many beautiful poems and illustrations celebrating the animal kingdom.
-It will be hard to decide which ones to share with students.
-From descriptions of different species to odes to animal behaviors, the possibilities for curriculum tie-ins are endless.
+Just try and decide which ones to share with students!
+From descriptions of different species to odes to animal behaviors, this is one of those Earth Day books for kids that has possibilities for curriculum tie-ins.

-We love books that combine a unique angle on a topic with excellent vocabulary and informative content.
+We love Earth Day books for kids that combine a unique angle on a topic with excellent vocabulary and informative content.
 This winning poetry collection describes the building habits of different species, from prairie dogs to paper wasps.
 Back matter includes more information to help you answer your students’ questions.

 For students interested in numerical data, this book is a treasure trove.
 Steve Jenkins supplements standard statistics with lots of “wow!” and “gross!” facts to hold students’ interest.
 There are lots of charts, graphs, and other visual features.
 Students can also practice different ways of gathering information from a nonfiction text.

 10. Butterfly for a King by Susan L. Roth (2-6)

 This story of Hawaii’s state insect, the Kamehameha butterfly, introduces so many important ideas: how the insect arrived in Hawaii, its life cycle, its place in the ecosystem there, and how expert and citizen science efforts have played a key role in supporting the population.

 11. The Elephant by Jenni Desmond (2-6)